arcadiapage/arcadiapage.github.io/coffee.md

 Sit and relax for a while!
 What would you like to do?

 * Explore the ever-growing [resource library](https://arcadiapage.com/resources/).
 There’s all kinds of general stuff that I think you’ll enjoy, and any affiliate or referral links indicated are to products that I have used and have found helpful.
-* Chat!
-I really appreciate hearing from you.
-Feel free to leave a note in the chatbox below about whatever.
-I also drop into the chat once in awhile myself to leave notes on updates to The Library.
+* Browse the chat!
+Once in awhile I drop in and leave notes on updates I'm making to The Library.
+But although I use the chatbox, it's not just here for me, but for everyone.
+Feel free to leave a note below about whatever.
 You can also contact me by [email and social media](https://arcadiapage.com/aboutme/).
 * All pixel art found in the library is from [Pixel Soup](https://pixel-soup.tumblr.com/) and credit belongs to the original artists.

 ![](https://64.media.tumblr.com/0796361c903bbe4e8000bb1b932096bf/7cf915f60095705b-fb/s250x400/d543a435469cd128d04a18183c8620edeb5c06fd.gif)